Barkoczy/vidlib/README.md

 # VidLib
-Video library for videos of an account based on Peertube REST API with can usage creator portal.
+Video library for videos of an account based on PeerTube REST API with can usage creator portal.
 Are you a creator trying to set up memberships?
 Well, you've come to the right place.
 This simple app will show you how to create and manage your own memberships.

 ## What is PeerTube?